Perceptual Adversarial Networks for Image-to-Image Transformation: Experiments

 From Fig.~\ref{derain_idcgan}, we found both ID-CGAN and PAN achieved great performance on single image de-raining.
 However, by observing the zoomed region, the PAN removed more rain-strikes with less color distortion.
 Additionally, as shown in Table~\ref{table:deraining}, for synthetic test images, the de-rained results of PAN are much more similar with the corresponding ground-truth than that of ID-CGAN.
 Dealing with the uncontrollable weather condition, why the proposed PAN can achieve better results?
-One possible reason is that ID-CGAN utilized the well-trained CNNs classifier to extract the high-level features of the output and ground-truth images, and penalize the discrepancy between them (\ie, the perceptual loss).
+One possible reason is that ID-CGAN utilized the well-trained classifier to extract the high-level features of the output and ground-truth images, and penalize the discrepancy between them (\ie, the perceptual loss).
 The high-level features extracted by the well-trained classifier usually focus on the content information, and may hard to capture other image information, such as color information.
-Yet, the proposed PAN used the adversarial perceptual loss which attempts to penalize the discrepancy from as many perspectives as possible.
+Yet, the proposed PAN used the perceptual adversarial loss, which aims to continually and automatically measure the discrepancy between the output and ground-truth images.
 The different training strategy of PAN may help the model to learn a better mapping from the input to output images, and resulting in better performance.